 The first step in creating a welcoming and inclusive environment is recruiting a diverse group of lawyers at all levels.
-Bryan Cave’s recruitment strategy embraces a broad outlook and approach to reaching diverse, talented lawyers, from summer associates to lateral partners.
+Our recruitment strategy embraces a broad outlook and approach to reaching diverse, talented lawyers, from summer associates to lateral partners.
 We ensure that our recruiting committees are diverse and focus on strengthening diversity within our practice areas.
 We recruit at schools with diverse student populations and participate in diversity job fairs throughout the country.
 We also participate in a number of diversity clerkship programs, workshops and pipeline initiatives.
 The firm maintains ongoing relationships with local law student diversity organizations, including the Black Law Students Association, Asian Pacific Law Students Association, Hispanic Law Students Association and OUTLaw.

 Recently, we have participated in the following diversity job fairs and clerkship programs: